PX4/PX4-user_guide/en/sensor/sf45_rotating_lidar.md

 Start-up issues, jerky movements, or a lot of coms errors displayed with `lightware_sf45_serial status` could mean that the sensor is not getting enough power.

 According to its datasheet, the sensor needs 300 mA of current at 5V.
-The supplied cable is fairly long and when connected to a 5V supply, the voltage at the rangefinder may have dropped below the required level.
+The supplied cable is fairly long and when connected to the 5V supply from the FMU like the `TELEM2` port, the voltage at the rangefinder may have dropped below the required level.
 One mitigation/alternative is to power the SF45 via a separate step-down converter from battery voltage, ensuring that there are 5V across the rangefinder itself.